dichotomies/git-downloader/README.md

 **Usage Example**

-Locate the subdirectory on github in browser.
+Locate the subdirectory (you want to download) on github.
 Copy link.

-Final command should look like the following (e.g. for linalg subdirectory of numpy):
+Final command should look like the following (e.g. for linalg subdirectory of numpy)

 ```
 git download https://github.com/numpy/numpy/tree/master/numpy/linalg